Éamonn Goulding: Inter-county career

 Goulding began his inter-county career when he was added to the Cork minor hurling team for the 1951 Munster MHC.
 After claiming the provincial title, he ended the season with an All-Ireland medal after a defeat of Galway in the 1951 All-Ireland minor final.
 Goulding was a dual minor the following season and added a Munster MFC medal to his collection after a defeat of Clare in the 1952 Munster minor final.

 Goulding first appeared at adult inter-county level when he was drafted onto the Cork junior football team for the latter stages of the 1953 All-Ireland JFC.
 He ended the season with a winners' medal after a defeat of Lancashire in the 1953 All-Ireland junior final.
 Goulding was drafted onto the Cork senior hurling team for the latter stages of the 1953-54 National League and subsequently scored 1-02 in his championship debut against Waterford in the 1954 Munster SHC semi-final.
 After missing the Munster SHC final win over Tipperary, he was back at full-forward for Cork's 1-09 to 1-06 defeat of Wexford in the 1954 All-Ireland SHC final.

 Goulding was absent for Cork's 1956 Munster SHC campaign returned to the starting fifteen at midfield for the 1956 All-Ireland SHC final defeat by Wexford.
 Two weeks later, Goulding came on as a substitute when the Cork senior football team were beaten by Galway in the 1956 All-Ireland SFC final.
 He scored five points in the defeat of Waterford in the 1957 Munster SFC final, however, Cork suffered a second consecutive All-Ireland SFC final defeat when they lost to Louth by two points.
 Goulding continued to line out with the Cork senior football team until 1958 and retired from senior inter-county hurling in 1960.

 Personal life and death

 Goulding joined the Cadets in 1953 and was commissioned into the Irish Army in November 1955.
 He served with the Eastern Command and was attached to the Military College in the Curragh Camp before leaving the army in June 1984.
 Goulding later worked as manager of the Irish Nationwide Building Society in Kilkenny.

-Goulding died suddenly while attending a funeral in Newbridge, County Kildare on 16 January 1995, aged 60.
+Goulding died suddenly while he was attending a funeral in Newbridge, County Kildare aged 60, on January 17, 1995.